Frequently Asked Questions

 How often do you publish catalogs?

-We publish one catalog each year.
-It usually arrives to active customers in late January.
-The catalog features full color, actual-size images of most items we carry.
-However, we are constantly adding new items to our website throughout the year.
+The catalogs feature a limited selection of our bestselling items in full color, actual-size images.
+However, thousands of items are not shown in print and we are constantly adding new items to our website throughout the year.
 You can view new items under the Brand New section.
 Our website also features many Clearance items that are no longer shown in the printed catalog.
 Please keep your catalog all year as a reference.

 Shipping options are not showing in the online shopping cart when I try to check out.
 How do I select shipping?

-Occasionally we experience brief interruptions in communications from FedEx.com.
+Occasionally we experience brief interruptions in communications from FedEx.com, UPS.com or USPS.
 This leads to a temporary outage in shipping quote availability.
 You can still submit your order and note your shipping method choice in the comments or Customer Service will contact you to discuss shipping options.

 How do I add items to my Wishlist?